 It depends on the expertise of the service and how they are set up.
 Some are experts in call reporting and deliver notes back before you’ve made your next cup of coffee!
 Generally, longer turnaround times – 48 hours or two business days – are common.
 We appreciate that sometimes busy legal teams may need meeting notes and transcripts back ASAP, and we have many years’ experience in adapting to meet specific client needs and deadlines and do everything we can to help.

 What to look for when choosing a legal transcription services company

-Predominantly, a proven track record of supplying top-quality logs and evidence, transcripts and other written documents to highly professional clients in the safest and most secure way possible.
-At VoiceNotes, we understand that the legal profession is highly complex, multi-faceted and specialist, but its fundamental purpose of ensuring continuity of operations and functionality will always remain; transparency and clarity through record-keeping will always be needed to facilitate this, and a go-to transcription company could be the perfect complement.
+Predominantly, a proven track record of supplying top-quality logs and evidence, transcripts in the safest and most secure way possible.
+At VoiceNotes, we understand that the legal profession is highly complex.
+It’s multi-faceted and specialist, but its fundamental purpose of ensuring continuity of operations and functionality will always remain.
+Transparency and clarity through record-keeping will always be needed to facilitate this.
+Therefore, a go-to transcription company could be the perfect complement.

 Also, check a company’s client base to see the credibility of firms willing to be listed as clients – for our client list, please click here.

 How safe is outsourcing data to a legal transcription service provider?